-- (14) Complaints may be made anonymously.
-Acts of fraud, as well as the failure to report incidents in good-faith or suspected incidents of fraud, is a violation of this Regulation.
-Examples of fraud include, but are not limited to: - a.
-Any dishonest or fraudulent act; - b.
-Falsification of documents: - c.
-Misappropriation of funds, supplies, or other assets; - d.
-Impropriety in the handling or reporting of money or financial transactions; - e.
-Destruction, removal, or inappropriate use of records, furniture, fixtures, and equipment; or, - f.
-Any similar or related irregularity.
+- Any dishonest or fraudulent act.

+- Falsification of documents

+- Misappropriation of funds, supplies, or other assets.

+- Impropriety in the handling or reporting of money or financial transactions.

+- Destruction, removal, or inappropriate use of records, furniture, fixtures,

+and equipment.

+- Any similar or related irregularity.

-The Division of Audit has the primary responsibility for the investigation of all suspected fraudulent acts as defined above.
+The Division of Internal Audit has the primary responsibility for the investigation of all suspected fraudulent acts as defined above.
 The Division of Audit will issue reports to appropriate designated personnel detailing the findings.

-- (15) Health and Safety.
-Members of the University community are expected to perform their duties in accordance with applicable health and safety laws, regulations, policies, and procedures.
-Members are also responsible for compliance with the health, safety, and risk management program and are required to immediately report workplace/campus injuries, illnesses, and unsafe conditions to the University Department of Environmental Health and Safety and the Office of Risk Manager. - University and our local and regional communities.
+their duties in accordance with applicable health and safety laws, regulations, policies, and procedures.
+Members are also responsible for compliance with the health, safety, and risk management program and are required to immediately report workplace/campus injuries, illnesses, and unsafe conditions to the University

+Department of Environmental Health and Safety and the Office of Risk Manager.

+- University and our local and regional communities.
 The University is committed to operating in an environmentally responsible manner, from the procurement of services to the operation of offices and facilities, and other business activities.

-Members of the University community must comply with all applicable environmental laws and regulations as well as commitments to sustainable practices and environmental protection outlined by the University's Sustainability Institute. - (17) Information Technology.
+Members of the University community must comply with all applicable environmental laws and regulations as well as commitments to sustainable practices and environmental protection outlined by the University's Sustainability Institute. - (15) Information Technology.
 Pursuant to University Regulation 5.003 (Electronic Connectivity), members of the University community play a role in safeguarding information systems by adhering to established University controls and applicable law and policy.
 Members do not have an expectation of privacy in the use of University computers and systems.
 Cyber security and systems training are required of all employees before they are permitted access to these systems.
-Members are prohibited from using University computers or systems in furtherance of personal or political business.

-Information Technology Services tracks software vulnerabilities and applies patches as soon as they become available.
-To that end, users of the University network shall not:

-• Undermine the security or the integrity of computing systems or
+Members are prohibited from using University computers or systems in furtherance of personal or political business. - Information Technology Services tracks software vulnerabilities and applies patches as soon as they become available.
+To that end, users of the University network shall not: - Undermine the security or the integrity of computing systems or networks or attempt to gain unauthorized access; - Use any computer program or device to intercept or decode passwords or similar access control information; - Knowingly or intentionally transmit, download, or upload any material that contains viruses, trojan horses, worms, time bombs, cancelbots, phishing, or any other harmful programs;

-- networks or attempt to gain unauthorized access; - Use any computer program or device to intercept or decode passwords or similar access control information; - Knowingly or intentionally transmit, download, or upload any material that contains viruses, trojan horses, worms, time bombs, cancelbots, phishing, or any other harmful programs; - Transmit, download, or upload any material that contains software or other material protected by federal or state intellectual property laws unless the user owns or controls the rights thereto or has received all necessary consents; or - Use FAMU electronic connectivity for the exchange of pirated software.
+- Transmit, download, or upload any material that contains software or other material protected by federal or state intellectual property laws unless the user owns or controls the rights thereto or has received all necessary consents; or - Use FAMU electronic connectivity for the exchange of pirated software.

-(18) Reporting Suspected Violations.
+(16) Reporting Suspected Violations.